Arijit1080/Face-Detection-using-OpenCV-in-Raspberry-Pi/README.md

 1. Python 3
 2. opencv (tested with 3.4) #Watch https://youtu.be/xlmJsTeZL3w this video for opencv installation in Raspberry Pi
-3. dlib	(tested with 19.18.0)
-4. imutils (tested with 0.5.3) #sudo pip install imutils
+3. imutils (tested with 0.5.3) #sudo pip install imutils

 ## Run